thadroe/docker-wordpress-mods-linux/README.md

 1. Edit the Dockerfile and docker-entrypoint.sh files with your own username and UID on the following lines

+In Dockerfile:

+lines 43-45 and 65, change `user` and `1000` to match your own local username and UID

+In docker-entrypoint.sh:

+Lines 49 and 118, change `user` to your local username.

 2. From the directory the Dockerfile and docker-entrypoint.sh are in, run the build.
 (Make sure docker-entrypoint.sh is executable)

 Example: